 The script does two checks for matches: The first attempt occurs on the guess as is.
 If that doesn't match, the script then strips all the punctuation marks and tries to match again.
 If there's a match after removing the punctuation marks, the player receives less bonus points.
 If there's no match, the script will say there's no match and that the host may respond.
 The host will look it over if it looks like a guess and then respond.

 Caution: Be careful when trying to match the puzzle.
 If there's one letter or one punctuation mark wrong or missing, the script will either not match the guess or find a spelling match instead of a complete match.
-Players have until the host finds a correct answer to submit corrections in an attempt to match their guesses.
-It's too late when the host finds a correct puzzle guess and awards the points manually.
+Players can submit guesses in an attempt to make a match until the script makes any kind of match or the host awards the points manually after seeing a correct answer.

 Another Caution: Failure to use the !puz command may result in the script not attempting to match the guess.
 (This appears thrice, because it's important.)